 Once this is completed, the MX lookups of those email servers should be successful and the servers should accept your messages.

 The two MX records for Mailgun that will need to be added to your subdomain are:

 Once the records have been added, you may need to wait the 24-48 hours for them to fully propagate; following this, the error should disappear.

 If for any reason you're still seeing that same error, you will need to complete this change by adjusting domain in the From field of the message to match the sending domain as well.

 What if you're using a root domain*?
 In this case, your root domain already has your ESP's (Email Service Provider) MX records in place.
 The best and safest way to quickly resolve this would be to add a subdomain for your Mailgun sending instead.

 When the subdomain is added, along with Mailgun's MX records configured for it, the error should be resolved!

 Still having issues?
 While fairly uncommon after performing the steps above, it is possible you will still see the error, especially if you're using Mailgun to send from your domain and it is arriving to your domain (i.e. your provider does not like seeing email from your domain coming from an outside system).
 Not to worry; here are the alternate options for resolving the error.
 Make sure to note - it's highly recommended to review and implement the above suggestions before moving on to these:

-- Turn off sender address verification (this is server-side)
+- Turn off sender address verification (this is server-side with your email provider)

-- Create a catch_all with the service where you receive email so that, when the recipient server checks the sender information for the incoming emails, Sender Address Verification will pass
+- Create a catch all within the configuration of your email provider so that when the recipient server checks the sender information for the incoming emails, Sender Address Verification will pass